munificent/hauberk/note/2021-03-28 encounter fun.md

     instantly and leave the next turn a clean slate, more things like poison, gaseous clouds, burning wall, buffs, debuffs, etc. that affect future turns.

-*   Likewise more monsters moves that affect multiple turns.
+*   Likewise more monster moves that affect multiple turns.

 So the high level summary here is: